TimothyByrd/ChaosHelper/README.md

 This depends on how you installed Steam, but it it likely "%ProgramFiles(x86)%/Steam/steamapps/common/Path of Exile/logs/Client.txt".
 The `processName` setting will probably also have to be configured.

+**I have some custom filter text I'd like to insert into the generated filter.**

+For example, I am using a Neversink filter, but I'd like to insert lines to highlight items to craft for a Shak Vortex build.
+Put the custom text into a file named `filter_insert.txt` and put that file into the same folder as ChaosHelper.exe.
+The contents of filter_insert.txt will be inserted into the generated filter just before the chaos recipe entries.
+Note that `Hide` entries in filter_insert.txt will take precedence over entries later in the filter file.

 ## Links
 <a name="h12" />

-- Originally inspired by [poe_qolV2](https://github.com/notablackbear/poe_qolV2), which is in Python.
+- Originally inspired by [poe_qolV2](https://github.com/notablackbear/poe_qolV2), which is in Python. (but no longer maintained)
 - The overlay code comes from [Overlay.NET](https://github.com/lolp1/Overlay.NET).
 I copied in this code because there are posts in the project that the published Nuget package is not up to date with source code.
 - The hotkey code is originally from [StackOverflow](https://stackoverflow.com/questions/3654787/global-hotkey-in-console-application/3654821).
 - Using `base_items.json` from the [RePoE project](https://github.com/brather1ng/RePoE) to map item base types to categories.
 (At some point, I should grab the data from the ggpk file, like they do.)